 CARTER G. PHILLIPS is the Chair of the firm’s Executive Committee and was the managing partner of its Washington, D.C. office from 1995 to 2012.
 He served as a law clerk to both Judge Robert Sprecher on the United States Court of Appeals for the Seventh Circuit and Chief Justice Warren E. Burger on the United States Supreme Court.
 Carter also served as Assistant to the Solicitor General and argued nine cases on behalf of the federal government in the United States Supreme Court.
-Since joining Sidley, he has argued 67 cases in the Supreme Court.
-His 76 arguments before that Court are the most of any lawyer currently in private practice.
-Carter also has argued more than 100 cases in United States courts of appeals, including at least one in every Circuit in the country, and 25 in the Court of Appeals for the Federal Circuit.
+Since joining Sidley, he has argued 71 cases in the Supreme Court.
+His total 80 arguments before that Court are the most of any lawyer currently in private practice.
+Carter also has argued more than 100 cases in United States courts of appeals, including at least one in every Circuit in the country, and more than 25 in the Court of Appeals for the Federal Circuit.

 Representative cases have included:

 - Ken Salazar v.
-Ramah Navajo Chapter (11-551), in which the Court determined that the government is required to pay all of the contract support costs incurred by tribal contractors under the Indian Self-Determination and Education Assistance Act, 25 U.S.C.
+Ramah Navajo Chapter (132 S. Ct.
+995), in which the Court determined that the government is required to pay all of the contract support costs incurred by tribal contractors under the Indian Self-Determination and Education Assistance Act, 25 U.S.C.
 450 et seq., even though Congress imposed an express statutory cap on the appropriations available to pay all such costs to all Tribes and the Secretary was unable to pay the full costs for each tribal contractor without exceeding the aggregate statutory cap.

 Carter’s advocacy on behalf of clients has earned him acknowledgement in numerous industry publications.
-He has been consistently recognized in the top tier by Chambers USA, and received a “Star” ranking, Chambers’ designation for its highest level of rankings, in Appellate Law (Nationwide) for the fifth consecutive year in 2013.
+He has been consistently recognized in the top tier by Chambers USA, and received a “Star” ranking, Chambers’ designation for its highest level of rankings, in Appellate Law (Nationwide) for the sixth consecutive year in 2014.
 That publication said that Carter is “one of the leading lights of the appellate Bar, described as ‘a truly unique talent’ whose incredible expertise sees him appear frequently before the Supreme Court.”
-Over the years, sources have told Chambers that Carter is “in a league of his own” with “a CV that stretches from the US to London,” noting especially that he “enjoys a lot of credibility with the Supreme Court and has an amazing track record.”
+Over the years, sources have told Chambers that Carter is “in a league of his own” with “a CV that stretches from the U.S. to London,” noting especially that he “enjoys a lot of credibility with the Supreme Court and has an amazing track record.”

 Carter’s practice has been featured in articles in the American Lawyer, Business Week, Legal Times, The National Law Journal, USA Today and Legal Business (a publication in England).